Weald: Geography

 Ashdown Forest, an extensive area of heathland and woodland occupying the highest sandy ridge-top at the centre of the High Weald, is a former royal deer-hunting forest created by the Normans and said to be the largest remaining part of Andredesweald.

 There are centres of settlement, the largest of which are Horsham, Burgess Hill, East Grinstead, Haywards Heath, Tonbridge, Tunbridge Wells, Crowborough; and the area along the coast from Hastings and Bexhill-on-Sea to Rye and Hythe.

 The geological map shows the High Weald in lime green (9a).

 The Low Weald, the periphery of the Weald, is shown as darker green on the map (9), and has an entirely different character.
 It is in effect the eroded outer edges of the High Weald, revealing a mixture of sandstone outcrops within the underlying clay.
-As a result, the landscape is of wide and low-lying clay vales with small woodlands (“shaws”) and fields.
+As a result, the landscape is of wide and low-lying clay vales with small woodlands ("shaws") and fields.
 There is a great deal of surface water: ponds and many meandering streams.

 Some areas, such as the flat plain around Crawley, have been utilised for urban use: here are Gatwick Airport and its related developments and the Horley-Crawley commuter settlements.
 Otherwise the Low Weald retains its historic settlement pattern, where the villages and small towns occupy harder outcrops of rocks.
-There are no large towns on the Low Weald, although Ashford, Sevenoaks and Reigate lie immediately on the northern edge.
-Settlements tend to be small and linear, because of its original wooded nature and heavy clay soils.
+Settlements tend to be small, because of its original wooded nature and heavy clay soils, although many villages with good transport links have undergone expansion starting in the 20th century.

 The Weald is drained by the many streams radiating from it, the majority being tributaries of the surrounding major rivers: particularly the Mole, Medway, Stour, Rother, Cuckmere, Ouse, Adur and Arun.
 Many of these streams provided the power for the watermills, blast furnaces and hammers of the iron industry and the cloth mills.
+By the later 16th century, there were as many as one hundred furnaces and forges operating in the Weald.